 - The Metal Seagulls team (the UK and Ireland dealer for Zenair) are always ready to answer questions and support the builders in their area.
 The best thing is to take a photo of the ‘challenge area’, a photo of the related part of the drawing (if applicable) and then email your question to email@example.com or firstname.lastname@example.org

 - If in the UK, you will have an LAA inspector who is an invaluable resource.
-Jonathan Porter at Metal Seagulls is an LAA inspector also.
+Jonathan Porter and Patricia Porter OBE at Metal Seagulls are LAA inspectors also.

 How do I know which bolt to use?